mardontursunov/instragram/README.md

-# Web instagram using NodeJS, Express, Ejs, MongoDB and Bootstrap5
+# Web instagram clone using NodeJS, Express, Ejs, MongoDB and Bootstrap5